Shovels

 Some advocate using boiled linseed oil (BLO), but BLO often has heavy metals or other bad chemicals added for drying agents, and these are not good for you to handle, nor would they be good for the plants on which you might use this tool.

-If the tool was exposed to any diseased plants or soil which is infected with pests, give it a quick wash in diluted bleach (1 part bleach to 8 parts water), and then rinse with plain water.
-Be sure to dry afterwards, and apply a thin coat of camellia oil.
+If the tool was exposed to any diseased plants or soil which is infected with pests, give it a quick wash with alcohol.
+Be sure to rinse with water and then dry afterwards.
+Finally, apply a thin coat of camellia oil.

 Tools in Storage